curationexperts/playbook/README.md

 # DCE Playbook for Design and Development
 [![Build Status](https://travis-ci.org/curationexperts/playbook.svg?branch=master)](https://travis-ci.org/curationexperts/playbook)

-This is a place for documenting the practices we follow at DCE.
+This is a place for documenting the team practices we follow at DCE.

+For more detailed techincal recipes, please see our [Recipe](/recipes) book

 ## About this project